Lincoln Beachey: Career

-On 3 March 1887, Lincoln Beachey was born in San Francisco, and in 1903, first rode in a tethered balloon.
+Lincoln Beachey was born on March 3, 1887, in San Francisco.
+In 1903, he first rode in a tethered balloon.
 In 1905, Lincoln and his older brother Hillery signed a contract with Thomas Scott Baldwin to fly his dirigible at the Lewis and Clark Centennial Exposition.
-On 10 September 1906, the Beachey brothers flew their dirigible around Washington, D.C., with Lincoln landing on the White House lawn, and then on the United States Capitol steps.
+On September 10, 1906, the Beachey brothers flew their dirigible around Washington, D.C., with Lincoln landing on the White House lawn, and then on the United States Capitol steps.
 Lincoln then participated in the 1910 Los Angeles International Air Meet at Dominguez Field.
 This led Lincoln to abandon dirigibles, and start his career with aeroplanes as a mechanic for Glenn Curtiss.

 At the 1911 Los Angeles airshow, Beachey made the first successful nose-diving spin recovery, and deadstick landing.
 No previous pilot had survived a "deadly spiral."
 Lincoln then won the shortest take-off event at the Tanforan Aviation Meet.

 Although Wilfred Parke is credited with developing "Parke's technique" to recover from a tailspin, Beachey is also cited as having discovered the maneuver.
 Climbing to 5000 ft, he forced his plane into the spin and then turned the rudder in the direction of the spin, allowing him to level out.
 He repeated the maneuver eleven more times to confirm that it worked.

-In June the organizers of the U.S.-Canadian International Carnival offered $4000 to fly through the Niagara Gorge, and another $1000 to fly under the Honeymoon Bridge.
-On 27 June 1911, Beachey flew his Curtiss D biplane before an estimated 150,000 spectators.
+In June the organizers of the U.S.-Canadian International Carnival offered $4,000 to fly through the Niagara Gorge, and another $1,000 to fly under the Honeymoon Bridge.
+On June 27, 1911, Beachey flew his Curtiss D biplane before an estimated 150,000 spectators.
 Flying through the mist of Horseshoe Falls, then descending within 6 m of the surface of the Niagara River, he flew his plane under the bridge, and down the length of the gorge.

 At the 1911 Chicago International Aviation Meet, after coming in second in the fast climb event, Beachey entered a steep dive, and then flew alongside a locomotive, first on one side of the passenger cars, then on the other, before placing his wheels on top, hopping from one car to the next.
 Winning the altitude record, he had filled his tanks with fuel, climbing skyward until the fuel ran out after an hour and forty-eight minutes.
 After his engine quit, he glided in spirals to the ground over the next twelve minutes.
 The barograph aboard the plane showed he had reached a height of 11642 ft, a world record for altitude.